SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/crmscript-usage.md

 ## Limitations

-Because of security restrictions and performance considerations there are some things you can't do with CRMScripts.
+Because of security restrictions and performance considerations, there are some things you can't do with CRMScripts.

 * You can't put files on our online webserver (no upload or import of scripts).
 * You can't read from or write to physical files on our online webserver.
 * It is not allowed to run a script for more than 60 seconds.
 * Memory-intensive scripts are not allowed.
 Each script may not consume more than 8 MB of memory.
-* BulkUpdate API is unavailable because updates can take a long time.
+* The **BulkUpdate** API is unavailable because updates can take a long time.

 * ODBC endpoints are unavailable, which makes it technically impossible to access an Access-database from CRMScript.
 You can use Zapier instead.